trapcodeio/abolish-docs/docs/index.md

 ### Async Example.

-Let's add an async validator function that checks an imaginary database if email belongs to a user.
+An async validator function that checks if an email belongs to a user.

 ```javascript
 Abolish.addGlobalValidator({